Helpline targets desperate entrepreneurs in Italy

-MONTEBELLUNA, Italy (Reuters) - In Italy’s wealthy northern Veneto region, a new helpline is advising struggling entrepreneurs to kill their businesses before they kill themselves.
+MONTEBELLUNA, Italy, April 16 (Reuters) - In Italy’s wealthy northern Veneto region, a new helpline is advising struggling entrepreneurs to kill their businesses before they kill themselves.

 This deeply Catholic part of Italy, where work is an article of faith, is home to nearly half a million small companies and workshops, one for every 10 inhabitants and one of the highest business densities in Europe.